 Having a bedtime routine is essential to our brain’s reset process.
 It helps our mind and body know it’s time for rest, thus allowing us to drift off to dreamland quicker and have a more restful sleep.
 If your little one struggles to fall asleep after you read a story and turn out the lights, try adding audio-bedtime stories or soothing sounds to finish off their bedtime routine.
 Giving their minds something to focus on other than needing to sleep helps them relax quicker, and in return allows you to head to bed at a more sensible time.

-Our app, Moshi Sleep, has a range of sleepy sounds and melodic stories designed specifically for children and busy minds.
+The Moshi app has a range of sleepy sounds and melodic stories designed specifically for children and busy minds.

 Get moving for at least 30 minutes a day.

 Exercise is a great way to burn off excess energy, and exposure to natural light and fresh air helps keep our bodies healthy.
 Sustaining a healthy lifestyle promotes a more restful sleep, which gives us the energy needed to get moving the next day as well.
 Be sure to wind down any physical activities you and your children are doing at least two hours before bedtime to allow our bodies to shift back into a restful state.

 Be on the lookout for signs of insufficient sleep.